Introduction to formulas

 These functions return values depending on whether a condition is true or not:

-If the “else” value is not specified, it is assumed to be undefined.
-If an undefined value is returned in a redirect formula, the redirect is not performed.
+If the “else” value is not specified, it is taken to be undefined.

 Example usages of if are provided below: